Year 9 Forensics

 Semester 1

-Our course starts by introducing forensic science, the job of a forensic scientist, and different types of forensic evidence.
-We then learn that a (mock!) crime has been committed and it is up to you to solve it!
-We start by looking at trace and impression evidence, such as fibres and tire tracks.
+Our course begins by introducing forensic science, the job of a forensic scientist, and the different types of forensic evidence.
+In the second half of the term, we learn that a (mock!) crime has been committed, and that it is up to us to solve the crime!
+We begin by analysing trace and impression evidence from the crime scene, including fibres and tire tracks.

 Semester 2